Budget 2021: Everything we know so far

 Other announcements:

-- Health research: £5 billion for research into healthcare including into genomic testing, cancer and obesity.
+- Health research: £5bn for research into healthcare including into genomic testing, cancer and obesity.

-- Education: £2.6 billion over three years for education for children with special needs and disabilities
+- Education: £2.6bn over three years for education for children with special needs and disabilities

-- Childcare: £500m for childcare projects including family hubs, which Labour have criticised as similar but less ambitious than Sure Start centers, which were closed as a result Conservative spending cuts closed.
+- Childcare: £500m for childcare projects including family hubs, which Labour has criticised as similar but less ambitious than Sure Start centres, which were closed as a result Conservative spending cuts closed.

 Join our new commenting forum